-Section: Health related behaviours (n=29 questions)
+Section: Health-related behaviours (n=29 questions) Dietary intake

-Dietary intake

 Five short diet questions were included as key indicators of usual dietary intake.
-Questions were sourced/adapted from the Australian National Health Survey and New South Wales (Australia) Adult Population Health Survey.49 50 Questions assessed respondents' usual serves/portions of fruit per day, and vegetables per day ('I don't eat fruit [vegetables]' to '6 or more serves [portions]'), frequency of consuming a breakfast meal, and fast food takeaway meals or snacks e.g. burgers, pizza (1/never or rarely to 6/every day), and frequency of consuming sugar sweetened drinks (0-7 days per week).
-Questions assessing fruit and vegetable intake specified serves or portions depending on whether the participant resided in Australia or the UK respectively, in line with the relevant National dietary guidelines.
+Questions were sourced/ adapted from the Australian National Health Survey and New South Wales (Australia) Adult Population Health Survey.
+50 51 Questions assessed respondents' usual serves/portions of fruit per day, and vegetables per day ('I don't eat fruit (vegetables)' to 'six or more serves (portions)'), frequency of consuming a breakfast meal, and fast food takeaway meals or snacks, for example, burgers, pizza (1/never or rarely to 6/every day), and frequency of consuming sugar-sweetened drinks (0-7 days per week).
+Questions assessing fruit and vegetable intake specified serves or portions depending on whether the participant resided in Australia or the UK, respectively, in line with the relevant national dietary guidelines.
 These questions were accompanied by an explanation of what constitutes a serve/portion and picture examples.